jinjintt89-cmyk/Poker/README.md

-A simple poker game which you can play directly in your browser at https://poker1-inky.vercel.app/

-Description

-This project was built by me over the weekend.
-This game uses html code and vercel app which allows you to convert html to a url.

-Controls
-Backspace: Discards the card
-Enter: Play hands

-Features
-- Interactive card ui
-- html code

-Future Plans
-I hope to continue buidling code in the future and hopefully a coding engineer.
+A quick poker game that you can play right from your browser on https://poker1-inky.vercel.app/ Description This game was made over a weekend and me.
+It is html only on vercel an app that will turn your html code into a link.
+Controls Backspace: discards the card Enter : to play a hand Features HTML code Interactive card UI FuturePlans hopefully more code and to eventually become an engineer